bxparks/rpn83p/docs/USER_GUIDE_FUTURE.md

       storage registers, storage variables, and potentially other stack registers
     - for non-programming use, I don't think this function is essential
-- add a String type
-    - this becomes most useful if RPN83P becomes programmable
 - TZDB rule based DST transitions for DATE objects
     - current only timezones with fixed offsets from UTC are supported
     - can probably implement the